JiMcNulty/FDC/README.md

 3. Generate a non-linear series of bed meshes and z height changes with linear changes in between data points
 4. Dynamically adjust z height using the current z_thermal_adjust module to create a non-linear change
 5. Dynamically switches bed meshes with the corresponding z height per temperature min, max and step
-6. Dynamically tram your bed
+6. Dynamically tram your bed - control each z stepper motor independently and apply in real time tilt / QGL corrections to keep the bed plane parallel to the gantry plane, the amount of adjustments is made according to the data that was captured in the measurement phase
 7. Currently, only works in between the captured temps!
    1. So make sure the start really cold and time the test to finish with the hottest frame possible
    2. If you start the print with a lower temp then temp_min (or above temp_max) it will never change the z height